Personal Values and

 How are they related?

 So how are personal values and decision making related?
 Our personal values very much determine our goals and outcomes in life.
 The goals we choose are the outer expression of our personal values.
 And decision making is similarly based upon our core values.
-For a start, even choosing your goals is decision making!
+For a start, even choosing your goals is a decision!

 A person's values will determine how they perceive any particular situation.
 Someone who values 'safety' will approach a situation checking for safety versus danger.
-A person who values 'excitement' will have a different perspective on the same situation and will be searching for different kinds of experiences.
+A person who values 'excitement' will have a different perspective on the same situation and will be expecting to have different kinds of experiences.

 So you understand how personal values and decision making drive each other.
-The values determine the outcomes set and the decision making designed to achieve them.
-The decision making, in turn, is organised to ensure the personal values are matched.
+The values determine the outcomes we set and our decisions are made to achieve them.
+The decision making is organized to ensure the personal values are matched.

 How can we use them?